Term deposits can be useful when you want to be certain about the interest you'll earn.

 |

-What to do when your term deposit matures
+When your term deposit matures

 Term deposits are not a 'set and forget' investment.
 When your term deposit matures, your provider will contact you.
 They'll tell you how much interest you've earned and what your options are.